A stochastic Stefan-type problem under first-order boundary conditions: A Stochastic Moving Boundary Problem

 \begin{defn} A \emph{local solution} of the stochastic moving boundary problem~\eqref{eq:smbp2} with initial data $v_0$ and $p_0$, is an $L^2(\R)\times\R$ predictable process $(v,p_*)$, and a positive and predictable stopping time $\tau$, with

 such that $v(t,.)$ is $\Gamma^2(p_*(t))$-valued, and, for all $\phi \in C^\infty_0(\R)$ on $\llbrak 0, \tau \llbrak$,

-The solution is called global, if $\tau = \infty$ and the interval $\llbrak 0, \tau \llbrak$ is called maximal if there is no solution of \eqref{eq:smbp2} on a larger stochastic interval. \end{defn} \begin{rmk} The stochastic integral term is defined as
+The solution is called global, if $\tau = \infty$ a.\,s. and the interval $\llbrak 0, \tau \llbrak$ is called maximal if there is no solution of \eqref{eq:smbp2} on a larger stochastic interval. \end{defn} \begin{rmk} The stochastic integral term is defined as

 which is implicitly assumed to exist in $L^2(\Omega)$. \end{rmk} \begin{rmk} The quadratic variation of $p_*$ is $[p_*](t) = \sigma_*^2 t$, $t\geq 0$. \end{rmk} \begin{rmk} This notion of solution is not exactly what one would typically expect under a \emph{weak} or \emph{distributional} solution.
-In contrast to~\cite[Definition 3.2]{sowersEtAl}, we require $\nabla v$ and $\Delta v$ to exist as $L^2(\R)$ elements, which assures analytically strong existence for the centered equations. \end{rmk} \begin{rmk} This definition looks like kind of \emph{weak} or \emph{distributional} notion of solution.
-But note that we also require, for instance, $\nabla v$ and $\Delta v$ to exist as $L^2(\R)$ elements, which assures analytically strong existence for the centered equations. \end{rmk}
+In contrast to~\cite[Definition 3.2]{sowersEtAl}, we require $\nabla v$ and $\Delta v$ to exist as $L^2(\R)$ elements, which assures analytically strong existence for the centered equations. \end{rmk}

 \begin{thm} Let Assumptions~\ref{a:rho}, \ref{a:mu}, \ref{a:sigma} and~\ref{a:zeta} hold true.
 Let $p_0\in \R$ and $v_0\in H^1(\R\setminus\{p_0\})$ be $\F_0$-measurable and $(u,p_*,\tau)$ be the unique maximal strong solution of~\eqref{eq:spde} with initial data $(v_0(.+p_0), p_0)$ and set $v(t,x) := u(t,x-p_*(t))$, $t\geq 0$, $x\in \R$.
 Then, $(v,p_*, \tau)$ is a local solution of~\eqref{eq:smbp2} in the sense of~\ref{df:fbp} and satisfies $v$, $\nabla v\in C([0,\tau);L^2(\R))$, $p_*\in C([0,\tau); \R)$ and $\Delta v\in L^2([0,\tau); L^2(\R))$ almost surely.
 Moreover, $(v, p_*,\tau)$ is unique and maximal under all such solutions. \end{thm}